saleh-ahmad-oyon/Course-Management/README.md

 - View his/her courses and course teacher's information.
 - View his/her marks of each quiz (including the makeups), the sum of best two quiz, the term exam and the total attendance.
 - Edit his/her information except AIUB ID, marks and CGPA (if there is any).
+- Can download the necessary notes uploaded by the course teacher
 - Change his/her password.